Yim Soon-rye: 2018: Little Forest

 After a short hiatus, Yim directed Little Forest, in 2018.
 It was adapted from a manga series of the same name by Daisuke Igarashi.
 It was first published in 2002.
 Little Forest is a story of a young woman who returns to her childhood home, in a traditional Korean village, after leaving for the big city in pursuit of what turned out to be an elusive dream.
 When she gets home, her mother isn't there – but her mother's "Little Forest", the many ways in which a single mother successfully made a home for her much loved child, unfurl with a long succession of lovingly sketched details involving mostly food preparation.The unfurling moments are lightly but lovingly shared with two childhood friends, one of whom also abandoned their elusive dream of success in the big city (Seoul) and the other who is still pursuing the small-town equivalent of that elusive dream—without ever leaving home.

 In an interview with View of Korean Cinema, Yim said that she wanted to make Little Forest because it deviated from the mainstream Korean cinema that was over-saturated with very violent and big-budgeted films.
 She said, "I wanted to make a small film, a film which can heal and soothe the young generation of Korea, who is currently going through hard times.

+Apart from the creation of narrative feature films, Yim's career has always been marked by the visual practice of collaborative symbiosis and community empowerment.
+She frequently participates in multi-disciplinary projects, academic discussions and film industry support programs, dedicated to assisting emerging directors, with a particular focus on female creators in the South Korean film industry.
+Her career has focused on artistic expression and inheritance guidance.
+She often collaborates with young filmmakers to create works and also devotes herself to independent film projects that are outside the mainstream of business.
+Her creative journey continues.